Are you financially and practically prepared? Here are 8 Steps to a Practical Financial Strategy during COVID-19 (or for any emergency!)

 - This one hits home for a lot of people.
 I remember several years ago my wife and I realized that we were basically just treading water each year.
 Money-in… Money-out for a shiny new something… Rinse and repeat.
 Don’t fall into the trap!

 Now, based on those responses you are ready for this next step.
-Action, folks.
+Action, my friend!.
 The next point is near and dear to me, and while not directly related to money per se, it is related to Mêtis: preparedness.

 - Being Prepared: Do you have a good 3-6 month supply of essentials?